Dictating into TherapyNotes with Parakeety

 Tips specific to TherapyNotes

-- Click into each labelled section in turn.
+- Click into each labeled section in turn.
 The note editor has many adjacent fields; the cursor needs to be in the section you intend before you hold the key.

 - Custom templates work the same.
 If your practice has built custom templates inside TherapyNotes, they are still just sequences of text fields; Parakeety pastes into each one.